MechanicOfTheSequence/nosedocs-new/noseblog.md

 so, if we take this to be similar to the rotation of the earth, then we *may* have some more clues to our answer here. that must mean that at some times the earth changes the way it's rotating (flips) and the other time it changes its ???[^2] (I dunno).

-so here's the idea: if the bull happened actually as a result of a flip, then prior to that flip, it was in sign of the scorpion. if the procession of the equinox was the same, which is should be, because that's determined by our distance to sirius not by the earth's rotation, then prior to the bull should be the goat, the archer, and the scorpion. if we were to extend out this sequence, with each time the planet flipping (I assume this happens in the middle of the man, bull, scorpion, and lion), then we get this:
+so here's the idea: if the cow happened actually as a result of a flip, then prior to that flip, it was in sign of the scorpion. if the procession of the equinox was the same, which is should be, because that's determined by our distance to sirius not by the earth's rotation, then prior to the cow should be the goat, the archer, and the scorpion. if we were to extend out this sequence, with each time the planet flipping (I assume this happens in the middle of the man, cow, scorpion, and lion), then we get this:

 - (swap 50%)
   - (2/2) man